-There were in the region of thirty Baptists in Nonington by the early 1900’s, and in early 1908 services began to be held in the Easole cottage of a Mr. Cross, who had come from Wales to work at the recently opened Snowdown Colliery.
-Other Non-Conformists came from all over the United Kingdom to the Nonington area to work at Snowdown Colliery and joined the local congregations and in 1910 the deacons of the Eythorne Church decided that the Nonington Baptists needed their own chapel in Nonington.
-Mr. H. Western Plumptre kindly agreed to sell nine perches of land in Easole Street for the chapel for £.30.00, of which he donated £.10.00 to the building fund, and the construction of the new chapel soon got underway.
-A foundation stone laying ceremony took place on 8th March, 1911, and the completed chapel, built by H.J.
-Harlow of Nonington, was opened on 11th May, 1911, by Mrs. J. Cottam.
-The large crowd attending the opening could not be accommodated in the chapel so a marquee had been put up near the Nonington cricket ground in Fredville Park where a service followed by a tea was held.
+There were in the region of thirty Baptists in Nonington by the early 1900’s, and in early 1908 services began to be held in the Easole cottage of a Mr. Cross, who had come from Wales to work at the then recently opened Snowdown Colliery.
+The opening of the colliery brought in Non-Conformists from all over the United Kingdom to the Nonington area and they joined the local congregations.
+So many joined the Nonington congregation that in 1910 the deacons of the Eythorne Church decided that the Nonington Baptists needed their own chapel.
+Mr. H. Western Plumptre kindly agreed to sell nine perches of land in Easole Street for the building of the chapel for the sum of £.30.00, of which he donated £.10.00 to the building fund.
+Construction of the new chapel H.J.
+Harlow of Nonington soon got underway with a foundation stone laying ceremony taking place on 8th March, 1911, and the completed chapel was opened on 11th May of that year by Mrs. J. Cottam.
+The large crowd attending the opening could not be accommodated in the chapel, but a marquee had been put up near the Nonington cricket ground in Fredville Park where a service followed by a tea was held.

-The view of the chapel has altered a little over the years, the iron railings that can be seen on the front wall in the last picture were taken for salvage during World War II and the thatched and weather-boarded cottages behind were demolished in the 1960’s to be replaced by bungalows.
+The view of the chapel has altered a little over the years, the iron railings that can be seen on the front wall in the last picture were taken for salvage during World War II and the thatched and weather-boarded cottages behind were demolished in the early 1960’s to be replaced by the present bungalows.
 Inside it is now a little more comfortable than it appears to have been in the early years.

 Soon after the chapel opened a Sunday School was started by Mr. Binks, the manager at nearby Snowdown Colliery, and some of the early members can be seen in the picture in the slide show above.